 Hachi: A Dog’s Tale saw a few talented, monumental dogs play Hachi himself.
 Layla was one of them.
-Let’s get a Forrest update since he played Hachi.
+Let’s get a Layla update since she played Hachi.

 Hachi: A Dog’s Tale dog actors – Chico, Layla, Forrest